Apartments sold and rented - Globes

 Tel Aviv and central region

-Givatayim: A 90-sq.m., three-room, first floor apartment with an 8-sq.m. balcony, elevator and parking on Aravei Nahal St. in the northwest of the city was leased for NIS 6,500 per month (RE-MAX - Focus).
-A 130-sq.m., five-room, second floor roof apartment with a 65-sq.m. roof, parking but no elevator on Poalei Harekevet St. was leased for NIS 8,000 per month (Ofer Mizrahi Real Estate Agency & Marketing).
+Tel Aviv: A 80-sq.m. three-room, ground floor apartment with no elevator and no parking on Shilo St. in the city center was leased for NIS 6,000 per month (RE-MAX - Ocean).

+Modi'in: A 110-sq.m. four-room, second floor apartment with a 20-sq.m. balcony, storage room, elevator and parking on Nahal Dalia St. in the east of the city was leased for NIS 5,000 per month (Anglo-Saxon).

 © Copyright of Globes Publisher Itonut (1983) Ltd. 2018